ebrehault/talk2svelte/README.md

 - Websites are primarily used on smartphones, and although we tend to forget this for years, phones were originally designed to be used by voice (yes, for real, and in fact, phone comes from the Greek phōnē "sound, voice").
 - Web Speech API is fun!

-More seriously about accessibility: obviously voice recognition may be not accessible in many contexts, e.g. if you are mute, if you have difficulties with pronunciation (I am French, I know what I am talking about), if you are in a noisy environment, etc. Remember there is no one-fit-all solution to make your website accessible, and voice recognition is not a replacement for other accessibility features, but it is a great addition to them.
+More seriously about accessibility: obviously voice recognition may be not accessible in many contexts, e.g. if you are mute, if you have difficulties with pronunciation in a given language (I am French, I know what I am talking about), if you are in a noisy environment, etc. Remember there is no one-fit-all solution to make your website accessible, and voice recognition is not a replacement for other accessibility features, but it is a great addition to them.

 ## What does it do?